yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 t.save('tree_5.ann')
 ```
 Im building the Annoy index with 5 trees, this is a configuration that tradeoffs size of index, speed and accuracy.
 The full notebook [here]().
-Next step is to upload the index, the resnet34 embeddings extractor and all images to s3
+Next step is to upload the index, the resnet34 embeddings extractor and all images to s3 using the aws [cli](https://aws.amazon.com/cli/)
 ```bash
 aws s3 cp --acl public-read model.pt s3://deepfood/
 aws s3 cp --acl public-read tree_5.ann s3://deepfood/